 Navigating the world of mental health can be tricky as there’s lots of information out there.
 How do you know what sources you can trust?

-At Essex libraries we have collected a list of resources to help.
+At Essex Library Service we have collected a list of resources to help.

 Reading Well for young people